St. Croix River (Maine–New Brunswick): Historical boundary issues

 During this time, the lumbermen were very serious and competitive about the trees.
 Whoever got to the best trees first claimed them.
 Dynamite was used as a tool of sabotage to blow up some of the log booms that were strung across the river to catch the recently cut trees.
 It is also known that at times the timber men purposely sorted their logs incorrectly to attempt to confuse local officials charged with regulating timber trade and transportation.

+Prior to 2001, it was possible for boaters to use campsites on both sides of the river.
+However, boaters must now stay on the same shore that they entered from, and report their trip to the appropriate border agency.

 Water level monitoring

 Canada

 The Water Survey of Canada maintains six river flow gauges in the St. Croix River watershed: